adobe/aem-guides-wknd-graphql/react-app/README.md

 * `REACT_APP_HOST_URI=http://localhost:4502` - Set to AEM target host
 * `REACT_APP_GRAPHQL_ENDPOINT=/content/graphql/endpoint.gql` - Set the GraphQL endpoint path
-* `REACT_APP_AUTHORIZATION=admin:admin` - set basic auth credentials to use if connecting to an AEM Author environment (for development only).
-If connecting to a Publish environment, this setting is not necessary.

 ### Proxy API Requests